-There are several branch campuses affiliated with the UNMC, including schools of nursing in Lincoln, Kearney, Norfolk and Scottsbluff and a school of dentistry in Lincoln.
+There are several branch campuses affiliated with the UNMC, including schools of nursing in Lincoln, Kearney, Norfolk and Scottsbluff, and a school of dentistry in Lincoln.
 They are housed in separate buildings or programs located within the geography of another institution.

-The University of NE at Lincoln and Kearney, Northeast Community College at Norfolk, and Western Nebraska Community College at Scottsbluff are separate institutions and submit separate Annual Safety and Fire Reports.
-This report only includes crime and fire statistics for those specific buildings owned or controlled by UNMC or UNO.
+The University of NE at Lincoln and Kearney, Northeast Community College at Norfolk, and Western Nebraska Community College at Scottsbluff, are separate institutions and submit separate Annual Safety and Fire Reports.
+This report only includes crime and fire statistics for those specific buildings owned or controlled by UNMC.

-In addition to branch campuses, UNO & UNMC have several non-campus locations, such as the Bellevue Medical Center and the St. john Paul II Newman Center.
+In addition to branch campuses, UNMC has non-campus locations, such as the Bellevue Medical Center.